ec-ehealth/ehealthplatformstandards/index.md

   </p>
 	<p>
     A <a href="toc.html">Table of Contents</a> page is provided that lists all of the pages defined as part of this implementation guide.
 (Do be aware that some pages have multiple tabs.)
-A table of contents is also available for the full <a href="{{site.data.fhir.path}}toc.html">FHIR specification</a> if you really want to read absolutely everything.
+A table of contents is also available for the full <a href="http://hl7.org/fhir/R4/toc.html">FHIR specification</a> if you really want to read absolutely everything.
 There's also an <a href="artifacts.html">Artifact index</a> that lists all formal FHIR artifacts defined within this implementation guide.
 General guidelines can be found on the <a href="guidance.html">Guidance page</a> that lists all guidelines and attention points that are not explicitely linked to a specific profile.
-The <i>Support</i> menu provides links to the HL7 standards used by this implementation guide as well as providing a <a href="downloads.html">downloads</a> link to retrieve a local copy of this implementation guide and/or particular subsets of it.
+The <i>Support</i> menu provides links to the HL7 standards used by this implementation guide as well as providing a <a href="downloads.html">Downloads</a> link to retrieve a local copy of this implementation guide and/or particular subsets of it.
   </p>
 	<p>
-    Bread-crumb navigation is provided in the gray bar just below the menu at the top of each page, allowing easy navigation back to the main page.
+    Breadcrumb navigation is provided in the gray bar just below the menu at the top of each page, allowing easy navigation back to the main page.
   </p>